pyston/pyston_v1/README.md

 > There are a number of other configurations useful for development: "pyston_debug" contains full LLVM debug information, but can be over 100MB.  "pyston_prof" contains gprof-style profiling instrumentation; gprof can't profile JIT'd code, reducing it's usefulness in this case, but the configuration has stuck around since it gets compiled with gcc, and can expose issues with the normal clang-based build.

 You can get a simple REPL by simply typing `./pyston`; it is not very robust right now, and only supports single-line statements, but can give you an interactive view into how Pyston works.
 To get more functionality, you can do `./pyston -i [your_source_file.py]`, which will go into the REPL after executing the given file, letting you access all the variables you had defined.

+To run the tests, run `make test`.
+Currently not all the tests pass, which will hopefully be fixed soon.

 #### Command-line options:
 <dl>